G-Core/gcore-videoplayer-js/packages/player/docs/api/player.dvrcontrols.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Adds the DVR controls to the media control UI
+`PLUGIN` that adds the DVR controls to the media control UI

 **Signature:**